jc141x/jc141-bash/FAQ.md

 ### Frequently Asked Questions

-This is a page in construction which will contain answers to frequently asked questions.
+#### This is a page in construction which will contain additonal answers to frequently asked questions in the future.

 Q: Do the releases include all DLCs?